First Implemented: October 2014

 Data Controller.
 Symphony is the data processor with respect to any PII which you provide to Symphony when using the Symphony Service, with either you or your firm being deemed the data controller with respect to such PII.
 Symphony has no intention of further transferring any PII outside of the U.S. once it has been transferred from the EEA or Switzerland.

 Complaints and Data Requests.
-You may at any time submit a complaint, personal data access request or communicate any other issues arising under the Privacy Shield with respect to your use of the Services or Symphony’s processing of your PII to Symphony’s Senior Counsel at [email protected], or by courier to:
+You may at any time submit a complaint, personal data access request or communicate any other issues arising under the Privacy Shield with respect to your use of the Services or Symphony’s processing of your PII to Symphony’s General Counsel at [email protected], or by courier to:

 Symphony Communication Services, LLC

 Attn: General Counsel

 Our London-based Office Manager, a representative of our UK subsidiary, Symphony Communication Services UK Ltd., may also be used as a point of contact for Europe-based Users.
 The address of our UK office is